rayandaod/french-intent-classification/README.md

 ![CLINC150 text length distribution](_readme_assets/clinc_plus_text_len_distrib.png)

-They are indeed similar, so we can use the CLINC150 dataset to train our models.
+The CLINC150 dataset text length range covers the examples.csv text length range, so we are good to go.

+### About the translation from english to french

+TODO

 ## About the data preprocessing